clr2of8/CookieCrimesJS/README.md

 Running the command below will run the javascript found in the *index.html* file of this repo which has been setup using Github Pages.
 It is currently harcoded to post the script output (your sensitve cookies) to my own loggly.com URL.
 You should host it on your own server and modify the location where the cookies get sent.

-Thank you to @shellsterdude for introducing me to cookie_crimes as well for the hints, tips and help testing he gave along the way.
+Thank you to @shellsterdude for introducing me to cookie_crimes and for the hints, tips and help testing he gave along the way.

 Note: Running this command leaves a headless browser behind, causing non-deterministic results if you run it again.
 You should kill the chrome processes associated with the headless browser or restart the OS before running this command a second time to guarantee your successfull exfil of cookies.